 Annually, the Corporate Governance Committee monitors and assesses the structure, composition, operation and performance of the Board and its Committees and, if appropriate, makes recommendations for changes to the Board.
-Our Board Committees include Audit, Compensation and Management Development, Corporate Governance, Pension, Safety, Environmental and Regulatory Compliance, and Executive.
-The members of each of the Board Committees, with the exception of the Executive Committee, are independent as defined by the New York Stock Exchange listing standards.
-The Charters of the Audit, Compensation and Management Development, Corporate Governance, Pension, and Safety, Environmental and Regulatory Compliance Committees are posted on our website, www.ugicorp.com (see Company - Leadership and Governance - Committees and Charters), or in print, free of charge, upon written request.
+For Fiscal 2023, our Board Committees included Audit, Compensation and Management Development, Corporate Governance, Pension, Safety, Environmental and Regulatory Compliance, and Executive.
+The members of each of the Board Committees, with the exception of the Executive Committee, were independent as defined by the New York Stock Exchange listing standards.
+The Charters of the Audit, Compensation and Management Development, Corporate Governance, Pension and Safety, Environmental and Regulatory Compliance Committees are posted on our website, www.ugicorp.com (see Company - Leadership and Governance - Committees and Charters), or in print, free of charge, upon written request.